Anshu1997-cloud/Email-Marketing-website/README.md

 - Utilized Firestore database and FireAuth-based authentication for secure user data management.
 - Integrated social signup and login functionality for a seamless user experience.
 - Implemented chakra ui for creating user-appealing interface
-- Added a dropdown menu in the navbar to implement real effect of making a professional website
+- Added a dropdown menu in the navbar to implement the real effect of making a professional website

 # Screenshots -
 <h1>Landing Page</h1>